fsossai/jacobi-hybrid/README.md

 Process **pinning** plays a fundamental role in affecting the intranode scaling.
 For VSC4, _Incremental pinning_ is obtained setting `export I_MPI_PIN_PROCESSOR_LIST=0-47`,
 whereas _Round-robin pinning_ is obtained with `export I_MPI_PIN_PROCESSOR_LIST=allcores:grain=1,shift=24`

+## Acknoledgements

+This project has been developed during my participation to [PRACE Summer of HPC](https://summerofhpc.prace-ri.eu/info/) 2020.
+I would like to thank [Claudia Blaas-Schenner](https://tiss.tuwien.ac.at/fpl/person/index.xhtml?cid=1), [Irene Reichl](https://tiss.tuwien.ac.at/fpl/person/index.xhtml?id=106886) and [David Fischak](linkedin.com/in/davidfischak) for their support.
+I'm also thankful to [PRACE](https://prace-ri.eu/), [VSC](https://vsc.ac.at/) and [TU Wien](https://www.tuwien.at/) for givin me this opportunity.